 Sample Size: What is the typical sample size available for each unit at this level?
 What proportion of units at this level of aggregation can achieve an acceptable minimum sample size?

-The sample would comprise all children with clinical documentation of sickle cell disease presenting to the ED.
+The sample would comprise all children with clinical documentation of sickle cell disease (see Table 1 in the Supporting Documents) presenting to the ED.

 In Use: Have measure results been reported at this level previously?
 No.